 Ezra, Potts Point

 At the sultry, vibrant Ezra, housed inside a heritage terrace in Potts Point, you don’t have to Faulk out hundreds of dollars to have a good time.
-The Zazim Menu only costs $59 per person and features a tasty journey through the Diaspora of Ashkenazi and Sephardic Jewish favourites.
+The Zazim ‘Let’s Do It’ Menu only costs $69 per person and features a tasty journey through the Diaspora of Ashkenazi and Sephardic Jewish favourites.
 Expect to dip steaming hot flatbreads in fresh hummus or hazelnut muhammara with a sprinkling of sweet pomegranate.

 You can even add Gildas for $7.50.
-For mains, roast cauliflower with burnt honey, feta, and lemon myrtle za’atar takes centre stage alongside a roast spatchcock.
+For mains, roast cauliflower with burnt honey, feta, and lemon myrtle za’atar take centre stage alongside a roast spatchcock.
 For dessert, one word: ice cream baklava.
-There are two desserts that come to the table, but the baklava is a crowd-favourite.
+Two desserts come to the table, but the baklava is a crowd-favourite.

 There is also a larger Mesiba Menu available for $85 per person, which includes the same starters with a few additions and a few more sides to the mains, as well as a tender, juicy lamb shoulder.